 You must also be able to serve the entire term from July 1, 2017 to June 30, 2018 .
 Chair, Vice Chair, and External Chair serve an additional 6 months from July to December as ex-officio members of the Executive Council.

-Open positions: Chair, Vice Chair, External Chair, Treasurer, Secretary, and Campus Organizing Director.
+Open positions: Chair, Vice Chair, External Chair, Treasurer, Secretary, and Public Relations Organizing Director.